Property Management Strategies: How to Add the Perfect Dog Park

 Irrigation also controls dust, especially stone dust that is more commonly used in the Northeast, and keeps the area looking clean.

 Dog parks with existing surfaces of grass and wood chips can easily be converted, whether at a city installation or apartment community.
-In 2008, Thompkins Square Park in Manhatten, at the encouragement of New York City animal interest group “Friends of First Run”, replaced a wood-chip surface with decomposed granite.
+The Thompkins Square Park in Manhattan, at the encouragement of New York City animal interest group “Friends of First Run”, replaced a wood-chip surface with decomposed granite.

 Some multifamily properties are keeping some greenery by combining decomposed granite and grass, blending the materials with walkways and seating areas for a more manicured look.
 One apartment community created its dog park with a large dog-bone area in the middle surrounded by other surfaces.

 Also, decomposed granite dog parks are a great solution for urban areas that have little green space to offer pets.
-A project will soon be under way in Dallas that will afford residents adequate space to walk and exercise their dogs within the coziness of downtown living.
+A project in Dallas will afford residents adequate space to walk and exercise their dogs within the coziness of downtown living.

 It’s doubtful that urban dogs will have a bone to pick with that.